ChadwickCSP/AdventureQuest/README.md

 * **E Period** - Wednesday, September 22nd @ 11:59PM
 * **C Period** - Thursday, September 23rd @ 11:59PM

+For this milestone, you will study the source code of [The Dragon's Lair](#the-dragons-lair) adventure.

 ### Flow Charts

 The Dragon's Lair adventure contains 7 rooms.
 For this milestone, you will study